SonarSoftwareInc/importer/README.md

 ### Importing pre-tokenized credit cards
 To import pre-tokenized credit cards, call the function **importTokenizedCreditCards** on the Importer class, passing in the path to a properly formatted CSV file with tokenized credit card data.
 You will need to manipulate your data into the appropriate format before importing, by using the tokenized credit card template in the templates folder.

+Before using this function, **please ensure you have configured your credit card processor inside Sonar!**

 If your existing system tokenized your cards, you should use this function to move the tokens into Sonar.

 `$results = $importer->importTokenizedCreditCards("/home/simon/tokenizedCards.csv");`